david-a/echoes/Resources.md

 ## Characters - Villains

-### 1. Othala (Female)
+### 1. Tiamat (Female)

-- **Rune:** ᛟ (ōthala, Ōþala)
+- **Ot:** ת (Tav)
 - **Essence:** Aristocracy, property, possession, race superiority, racial purity, separation, disconnection, order
 - **Personality:** Aristocratic, haughty, proud, controlling
 - **Plot role:** Supreme leader and ideological figurehead
 - **Musical style:** Dark, heavy, oppressive, Electro-Industrial
-- **Reasoning:** "Othala" represents the aspect of Othala, but twisted into oppressive control and racial purity.
+- **Reasoning:** "Tiamat" represents the primal goddess of chaos from ancient Mesopotamian mythology, twisted into oppressive control and racial purity.
 This character would be the ultimate authority figure, using their wealth and power to maintain control.

-### 2. Ragnar (Male)
+### 2. Sheol (Male)

-- **Rune:** ᚻ (hagalaz)
+- **Ot:** ש (Shin)
-- **Essence:** Hail, storm, warning, danger, disruption, upheaval, crisis, catalyst
+- **Essence:** Death, underworld, warning, danger, disruption, upheaval, crisis, catalyst
 - **Personality:** Aggressive, destructive, chaotic, unpredictable, storm-like temperament
 - **Plot role:** Enforcer and military commander; uses brute force and fear to maintain control
 - **Musical style:** Dubstep, drum and bass, industrial metal
-- **Reasoning:** "Hagal" comes from the rune name "hagalaz" and represents the destructive force of nature.
+- **Reasoning:** "Sheol" comes from Hebrew mythology representing the underworld and represents the destructive force of death.
 This character would be the muscle of the operation, using violence and intimidation.

-### 3. Ward (Male)
+### 3. Lahav (Male)

-- **Rune:** ᛉ (algiz, elhaz)
+- **Ot:** ל (Lamed)
 - **Essence:** Protection, shield, defense, safety, security, order, surveillance
 - **Personality:** Cold, calculating, methodical, paranoid, always watching
 - **Plot role:** Intelligence and security chief; monitors and controls information flow
 - **Musical style:** Dark ambient, industrial, with heavy bass and surveillance-like sounds
-- **Reasoning:** "Shield" represents the defensive/protective aspect of Algiz, but twisted into surveillance and control.
+- **Reasoning:** "Lahav" represents the sharp blade aspect of Lamed, but twisted into surveillance and control.
 This character would be the brains behind the security apparatus.

 ## Species